 There are many devices needed to run your home.
 During the warmer months you may need an air conditioner or a heat pump.
-During the winter, most homeowners require a furnace or air handler.
-Then you have washer and dryers, ranges, refrigerators…the list seems to never end.
+During the winter, most homeowners need a furnace or air handler.
+Then there are washer and dryers, ranges, refrigerators…the list seems to never end.

 But the thing homeowners definitely know is they want hot water.
-Most homes have a water heater – or in some cases a boiler is used to heat up the water.
-Are you sure which heating system your home uses to heat your water?
+Most homes have a water heater – or in some homes a boiler is used to heat up the water.
+Are you sure which heating system your home utilizes to heat your water?
 Bryant Heating & Cooling Service Experts is here to help clarify the difference between the two water heating systems.

 A water heater is a big tank that, you guessed it, heats water.
 The heat is either produced by burning gas or by employing electricity.
-A traditional water heater will heat the water and then store it at that temperature until the water is used, either for a hot shower, the washer loaded with towels, or any other hot water need.
-As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it, too, can be heated for use across your home.
+A traditional water heater will heat the water and then hold it at that temperature until the water is used, either for a warm bath, the washer loaded with towels, or any other hot water need.
+As the hot water flows to where it is needed, fresh cold water enters in the bottom of the tank so it can also be heated for use across your home.

-A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
-Another type of boiler can heat the water until it turns into steam.
-The steam heats the water for the home but can also be circulated throughout the home and create heat through radiators.
+A boiler, on the other hand, can heat water that is used to heat the home and provide hot water.
+A different type of boiler can heat the water until it turns into steam.
+The steam will heat the water for the home but can also be circulated throughout the home and create heat through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that provide great comfort during the cold winter months.
+Boilers are very flexible heating systems that provide great comfort during the cold season.
 Updated boilers are also very energy efficient.

-Can’t decide which water heating system is ideal for your home?
-Call Bryant Heating & Cooling Service Experts in Windsor today and we’ll come out and provide you a free in-home estimate.
+Need help deciding which water heating system is ideal for your home?
+Call Bryant Heating & Cooling Service Experts in Windsor today and we’ll come out and provide you a complimentary in-home estimate.